-Read our extensive list of IVA faqs to gain more knowledge about the solution and how it works.
-If you have any questions that are not answered below, we will be happy to answer them for you.
+Below we have provided an extensive list of IVA faqs so that you can gain more knowledge about the solution and how it works.
+Just click on each question to expand the answer.
+If you have any additional questions that are not answered below, we will be happy to answer them for you.
+You can give us a call on 0800 043 3328 or click here for IVA advice and we will call you.
+All advice we provide is free and confidential and you are never under any obligation to proceed with a solution by contacting us.

 Insolvency is the term given to a person or company that is unable to repay their debts, on time, as agreed by their creditors.
 There are different types of Insolvency solution available for dealing with debts.